Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 60 - Spam Filter.
 As the name suggest it filters spam mails by converting text to structured math and then using Naive Bayes algorithm.
 Weak point :
   It is very sensitive if the spammer uses highly professional vocabulary then it wont filter it.

+*Day 61 - Sentiment.
+It categorizes the sentences by emotional tone, by using Sentiment Analysis.
+Weak point :
+  It can't under stand sarcasm and cultural slang.